-If you have stopped using butorphanol and are experiencing symptoms of withdrawal, contact a treatment counselor at 1-800-928-9139 for a referral to a facility that can help you get through butorphanol detox as comfortably as possible.
+If you have stopped using butorphanol and are experiencing symptoms of withdrawal, contact a treatment counselor at 1-888-287-0471 Who Answers? for a referral to a facility that can help you get through butorphanol detox as comfortably as possible.

 Therapy in a Butorphanol Addiction Treatment Program

 Therapy is an important component of a butorphanol addiction treatment program.
 During your stay at a rehab facility, you may participate in individual or group counseling sessions that help you recognize your drug-seeking behaviors and develop ways to combat them and break the habit of drug use.
 If your family is willing to participate, family counseling can be an effective way to help you get the support you need to stay clean and sober after release from butorphanol rehab.
 Motivational therapy and motivational incentives are another form of counseling available during butorphanol addiction treatment.
 In this type of program, the recovering drug user is rewarded for achieving specific recovery goals, such as remaining clean for a specific number of days.